16 Practical Examples of Linux LS command for Beginners

 1. How to list hidden files/directories

-2. How to skip current (.) and previous directory (..) entries in output
+2. How to skip current (.) and previous directory (..) entries in the output

 3. How to display files/directories in reverse order